The Individuals with Disabilities Education Act (IDEA) guarantees a free, appropriate public education to all eligible children with disabilities.

 For more information, you may want to look at the VDOE document, Parents Guide to Special Education.

 When parents or school staff notice that a student might need special help, they should give that information to the school system.
 A team will gather information and decide if an evaluation is needed.
 Information given by the parents is very important.
 Anyone who has a vested interest in the child's education can refer the student to the Child Study Team.
-Click here for Child Study Referral Form.
+Contact your child's building administrator to complete the referral request.

 An evaluation is a careful look by a team of teachers and specialists at a student’s abilities, strengths, and areas of need.
 It provides information about the student’s educational needs and will also include information provided from the parents.
 Information given by the parent is very important.